• Recipes

 Take your fancy brunch or Mother's Day celebration to the next level or just enjoy this lox bagel recipe as a special treat any day of the week.

-This is part of my new series Taste the Nation where week by week, I’ll explore the foods and flavors of America and recreate the most popular recipes from all 50 states.
+This is part of my Forks in the Road: Recipes From Across America series, where week by week, I'll explore the foods and flavors of America and recreate the most popular recipes from all 50 states.

 So what makes this dish so special, and why does it hold such a revered spot in the world of brunch favorites?